 If you have been away from nursing for 10 years or less, and were previously registered in Canada, you have the opportunity to receive credit for prior learning through challenge exams.
 Eligibility for this will be determined through discussion with the SRNA and by examining your previous experiences and hours worked as a registered nurse.

 Information on purchasing textbooks and course manuals will be provided when you register.
 Material is available for purchase saskpolytech.ca/bookstore, by phone, or in person.

-Upon graduation, you will receive an applied certificate in Nursing Re-entry and a recommendation will be made to the SRNA for your re-licensure.
+Upon graduation, you will receive a certificate in Registered Nursing Bridging Program for Re-entry to Practice and a recommendation will be made to the SRNA for your re-licensure.

 No, you are not required to write the NCLEX.
 You must provide your certificate, along with a letter of recommendation from Saskatchewan Polytechnic, to the SRNA in order to be re-registered as a RN.